 Here are some of our recent Parent Conversations articles:

 - Parents guiding children’s social and emotional wellbeing

 - Language, communication and children’s wellbeing

 The NDIS system can be confusing and overwhelming to navigate.
 Our wellbeing team are committed to ensuring all students have access to the necessary supports, in order for them to thrive both in and out of the schooling environment.
 The wellbeing team can support families to navigate the NDIS process, and can provide information about applying for the NDIS, creating a plan, and reviewing the plan and goals.

 Parent Perspective Events

-We are currently planning a series of parent information and support events in 2021.
-We are calling these events Parent Perspectives, reflecting that they will be an opportunity to share ideas as well as learn from the perspectives of key experts.
+We run a series of parent information and support events throughout the school year.
+We call these events Parent Perspectives, reflecting that they are an opportunity to share ideas as well as learn from the perspectives of key experts.
 The aim of the Parent Perspectives program is to strengthen the college/parent learning partnership, and therefore the educational outcomes for Deaf students.

 Specifically the intention is that parents will be able to: